 The Doorway to Tranquility

 The first place you'll want to add sound damping material is the inside of your doors, behind the windows.
-A great product that should cover both the passenger and driver doors of your car is the Dynamat SuperLite Tripak Kit ($51.99 with free shipping, a low by $19).
-This kit contains three sheets of 18x24" lightweight sound damping material, which feature a simple peel-and-stick installation.
+Kits contain sheets of lightweight sound damping material, many of which feature a simple peel-and-stick installation.
 If you don't feel confident about installing sound damping material on your car, you can always have a car stereo shop do it for you.
 (But it's really super easy to do, and one of those things you absolutely can't mess up.)
 While insulating the inside of the doors is good, you may want to think about adding some to the inside of the door panels, as well.
-You can use the left over pieces from the SuperLite Tripak to do the job on both door panels.

 Kill Your Engines!

 Other than your car stereo, the second loudest on your ride is the engine.
 And since the engine is so close to the interior, it only makes sense that some of that noise bleeds through to disrupt your listening experience.
 A simple solution is to dampen the engine compartment.
-There are a couple of great products that do this.
-Stinger makes an the excellent Stinger Expert RoadKill Hood Liner Kit ($59.95 with free shipping, a low by $6) that includes a 32x54" sheet of peel-and-stick sound damping material made just for the inside of your hood.
+Hood lining kits include a large sheets of peel-and-stick sound damping material made just for the inside of your hood.
 This is much needed, as there isn't a lot in the way of sound deadening there from the factory (especially on older cars).
-This product can handle up to 225 degrees of temperature, and will help kill engine noise that escapes through the hood.
+These product can typically handle up to 225 degrees of temperature, and will help kill engine noise that escapes through the hood.
 It's smart to add a layer to the engine compartment firewall, as well.
 An added bonus of this padding is its additional layer of protection between the engine's head and the paint on the hood; it's much needed with turbo, and supercharged cars.

 Think about the floor of your car: it's the closest thing to the ground, and it's where a lot of exterior noise comes inward from.
 The carpet and padding from the factory help ... a little.
 You'll want to add an extra layer to really buffer the road noise coming through the floorboards.
-To do this, try the Dynamat Xtreme Mega Pak ($320 with free shipping, a price low by $3) which features nine 24x48" pieces of sound damping material — enough to cover your floor, four doors, and your trunk.
-You'll want to be sure to cover the entire floor of the car including the transmission tunnel, and under and behind the rear seats, as well as the rear doors or quarter panels.
+You need several pieces of sound damping material — enough to cover your floor, four doors, and your trunk.
+You'll want to be sure to cover the entire floor of the car including the transmission tunnel, under and behind the rear seats, as well as the rear doors or quarter panels.
 Remember, the mufflers are located under your car as well.
 You may even want to think about doubling up over those spots.
 Bottom line?
 If you can see it, cover it.
 The less exposed metal, the less vibration and noise you'll experience when the car is in motion.

 So by this time, your ride should pretty much be vibration-free.
 But there's one more area to cover.
 The speakers!
 Just like the subwoofers in the trunk, the speakers that mount in your front door, rear doors, or quarter panels and rear deck create a lot of extra vibration.
-To nip that in the bud, get the Scosche Accumat Hyperflex Sound Dampening Material Speaker Kit ($19.95 with free shipping via Prime, a low by $5) that provides extra protection between the speaker and the factory mounting hole.
-The kit includes two 10x10" peel-and-stick sheets to cover any factory speaker mounting area.
-Even if you are using the stock factory speakers (heaven forbid), adding this extra layer of vibration protect will pay off huge in the long run.
+To nip that in the bud, get a sound dampening kit for speakers that provides extra protection between the speaker and the factory mounting hole.
+That will add an extra layer of vibration protection that will pay off huge in the long run.

 The Bottom Line